Inhibited radiative decay enhances single-photon emitters: Introduction

-In this study, we implement an alternative concept.
+In this study, we therefore explore an alternative concept.
 Instead of enhancing a desired transition using a resonator, we use the concept of inhibited spontaneous emission~\cite{kleppner_inhibited_1981, yablonovitch_inhibited_1987} to suppress the unwanted radiative transitions (Fig.~\ref{fig:figure1}~c).
 The underlying approach has been studied previously in different solid-state systems.
 It has been shown that the lifetime~\cite{polman_erbium_2001} and the emission spectrum~\cite{zhao_suppression_2012} of emitters in nanocrystals depend on their size and surrounding refractive index.
 Similarly, the ratio of electric and magnetic dipole emission in rare-earth doped thin films in proximity to a gold mirror has been investigated~\cite{karaveli_spectral_2011}.
-Additionally, integrating solid-state emitters into nanostructured environments~\cite{yablonovitch_inhibited_1987} has enabled advanced control over the optical local density of states (LDOS)~\cite{lodahl_interfacing_2015} in waveguides~\cite{bleuse_inhibition_2011} and photonic crystals~\cite{viasnoff-schwoob_spontaneous_2005}.
+Additionally, integrating solid-state emitters into nanostructured environments~\cite{yablonovitch_inhibited_1987} has enabled advanced control over the optical local density of states (LDOS)~\cite{lodahl_interfacing_2015} in waveguides~\cite{bleuse_inhibition_2011} and photonic crystals~\cite{viasnoff-schwoob_spontaneous_2005, wang_mapping_2011}.
 This has allowed enhancing the emitter decay into a single spatial mode while reducing the radiative lifetime, achieving near-unity beta factors with quantum dots~\cite{arcari_near-unity_2014} and color centers in diamond~\cite{ding_purcell-enhanced_2025}.

 Here, instead of tailoring the LDOS such that the emission is increased, we explore the potential of inhibiting the spontaneous emission on undesired radiative transitions.
 Specifically, we study erbium emitters in silicon photonic-crystal waveguides (PCWs).
-By reducing the LDOS over a broad spectral range, we implement an efficient, broadband and multiplexed single-photon source in the telecommunications C band in which the emitter lifetime is not reduced but preserved or even increased.
+By reducing the LDOS over a broad spectral range, we implement an efficient, broadband, and multiplexed single-photon source in the telecommunications C band in which the emitter lifetime is not reduced but preserved or even increased.
+As the studied effect is largely independent of the waveguide length, our approach enables multiplexing many emitters at low concentration, potentially overcoming concentration-dependent limitations on the spectral stability of erbium dopants~\cite{gritsch_purcell_2023, fruh_spectral_2026}.

 Our experiment is based on erbium dopants in nanophotonic silicon waveguides with a large band gap that reduces the optical density of states over a broad spectral range.
 Erbium-doped silicon has recently emerged~\cite{weiss_erbium_2021} as a promising hardware platform for quantum networks that combines coherent optical transitions~\cite{gritsch_narrow_2022, berkman_observing_2023} in the minimal-loss band of optical fibers~\cite{holewa_solid-state_2025} with millisecond ground-state spin coherence~\cite{berkman_long_2025}.
 Furthermore, it is fully compatible with foundry-based semiconductor manufacturing~\cite{rinner_erbium_2023}.
 When integrated into optical resonators, the lifetime of the optical transitions can be strongly reduced~\cite{gritsch_purcell_2023}, and individual spins can be controlled and read out in a single shot~\cite{gritsch_optical_2025}.
 However, the small volume and narrow bandwidth of the resonators used in these experiments have restricted the spectral multiplexing capacity to a few dopants.
 This limitation is overcome in our current approach.
 We can thus spectrally resolve, individually address, and study tens of single emitters in the same device.